conan-io/conan-center-index/docs/adding_packages/conandata_yml_format.md

 In the context of conan-center-index, this file is _mandatory_ and consists of two main entries:

 * `sources`: Library sources origin with their verification checksums.
- * `patches`: Details about the different patches the library needs for several reasons.
+* `patches`: Details about the any patches the may library need

 <!-- toc -->
 ## Contents